SalusaSecondus/CryptoGotchas/domain_separation.md

 - You can prepend the domain-separator to the data you're going to sign.
 SLH-DSA ([FIPS 205](https://csrc.nist.gov/pubs/fips/205/final), based on SPHINCS<sup>+</sup>) does this with a single byte value to indicate if the signed data was pre-hashed or not.
 - You can prepend your plaintext with the domain separator.
 - You can include the domain separator with data you're going to hash.
 HPKE and SHL-DSA do this throughout.
 ML-DSA includes the parameters when deriving keys to provide separation there as well.
+- You could include a constant length trailing value.
+  ML-KEM does this with algorithm parameters to achieve domain separation for its key derivation.

 ### Length Separation